mysqljs/mysql/Readme.md

 Unlike `end()` the `destroy()` method does not take a callback argument.

+## Server disconnects

+You may loose the connection to a MySQL server due to network problems, the server timing you out, or the server crashing.
+All of these events are considered fatal errors, and will have the `err.code = 'PROTOCOL_CONNECTION_LOST'`.
+See the [Error Handling](#error-handling) section for more information.

 ## Escaping query values

 In order to avoid SQL Injection attacks, you should always escape any user